CrazyRagdoll/Arrows/README.md

 Enter “make” to compile project

 Enter “/Arrows” to run the project

+Then have FUN!!!